godotengine/godot-docs/getting_started/workflow/export/android_custom_build.rst

 Make sure export templates are downloaded.
 If not, this menu will aid you to do it.

 This will create an Gradle-based Android project in *"res://android/build"*, and place a .gdignore file in *"res://android"* so Godot filesystem ignores this folder.
-Editing these files is not needed unless you want to create your own add-ons, or you really need to modify the project.
+Editing these files is not needed unless you want to :ref:`create your own add-ons<doc_android_plugin>`, or you really need to modify the project.

 Install the Android SDK (Command Line Version)
 ----------------------------------------------

 These are the steps for installing the Android SDK using command line.
 The advantage of this approach is the simplicity and small download/install size.
 It can be a bit more challenging, though.
-The Android Studio approach is easier but it requires downloading and installing Android Studio (which is more than 1gb).
+The Android Studio approach is easier but it requires downloading and installing Android Studio (which may require more than 1gb of storage).

 Install Java
 ^^^^^^^^^^^^^